tam17aki/music-esprit-python/README.md

 - **High-Resolution Algorithms**: Implements spectral estimation techniques that surpass the resolution limits of the classical Fast Fourier Transform (FFT).
 - **Multiple Methods Implemented**: A comprehensive suite of high-resolution algorithms is provided:
-  - **MUSIC (Spectral & Root)**: A classic high-resolution method based on the orthogonality of signal and noise subspaces.
+  - **MUSIC (Spectral, Root & FAST)**: A classic high-resolution method based on the orthogonality of signal and noise subspaces.
+    - The **FAST MUSIC** variant provides a computationally efficient implementation for (quasi-)periodic signals by replacing the expensive EVD with an FFT.
   - **Min-Norm (Spectral & Root)**: A variant of MUSIC that can reduce computational cost by using a single, optimized vector from the noise subspace.
   - **ESPRIT (Standard & Unitary)**: A computationally efficient method that estimates parameters directly without spectral search by exploiting rotational invariance.
     - The **Standard ESPRIT** (LS/TLS) provides a direct algebraic solution in the complex domain.